 For the next few centuries, the bed journeys around the world with his sidekick, a haunted painting (seriously), devouring unsuspecting people.
 And yes, the bed has a stomach underneath its sheets filled with acid strong enough to strip flesh off the bone.
 And yes, the bed can manipulate the sleeper's dreams.
 And yes, the bed has minor telekinetic powers.
 And yes, this movie is actually 100% real and not a figment of your imagination.

-A Laundry Press
+A Laundry Press'The Mangler'

 With a title like 'The Mangler,' you'd think the evil entity at the center of the film would be something truly horrifying.
 But you'd be surprised: the Mangler is an industrial laundry press.
 Seriously.
 They went and made a movie about an evil laundry press.